Brewster McCloud: Production

 This film marks the first feature produced by Altman's Lion's Gate Films.
 It was produced in association with Lou Adler-John Phillips Productions.
 Adler was from the music business and had previously produced the recordings of The Mamas & the Papas.
 John Phillips from The Mamas & the Papas co-produced the film and wrote the songs.
 The film was originally called Brewster McCloud's (Sexy) Flying Machine.

 The film was shot on location in Houston, Texas for eight weeks from May 22 to July 15, 1970.
 The original story was set in New York City but it was decided to set the film in Houston.
 During the opening credits, shots of the downtown Houston skyline (with One Shell Plaza under construction) zoom toward the Houston Astrodome and Astrohall, with the emerging Texas Medical Center in the background.
 It was the first film shot inside the Astrodome.
-The film records landmarks and streetscapes that later were demolished or radically changed.
+The film records landmarks and streetscapes that later were demolished or significantly changed.
 For instance, the hotel where Frank Shaft stays was once part of the Astrodome complex, and has undergone several significant changes since the making of the film.

 Although Doran William Cannon is given credit for the screenplay, most of the film was rewritten by Altman and close associates or improvised during filming.
 After the film's release, Cannon wrote a column for The New York Times detailing the frustrations of his experience.

 Discovered in Texas, Shelley Duvall was cast in her first film role as Brewster's love interest Suzanne.
 She later co-starred in several of Altman's other films as well as playing memorable characters in films by other directors.